DongJun314/Direct3D11-Team-Portfolio/README.md

 <br>

 ## ⚠️ Note

-This project was conducted as a **non-public educational team project**.
+- This project was developed for **educational purposes** and is **non-public release**.
-All materials submitted externally, including videos and documentation,
-**exclude or replace any assets or UI elements that could raise copyright concerns**.
+- **All copyright-sensitive materials** within the videos and documentation have been **excluded or replaced** to address any potential copyright concerns regarding assets or UI elements.